vedph/cadmus-ndp-frac/README.md

 >The codicological formula targets size and mirror (D. Bianconi, P. Orsini).
 See the [CodLayoutView](https://github.com/vedph/cod-layout-view) library for it.

+## Item - Container

 The container of a fragment, whether it's the current one or the original one, is a manuscript item linked from the fragment.
-Originally we were thinking about these parts:

 - identity:
   - 🟢 [metadata part](https://github.com/vedph/cadmus-general/blob/master/docs/metadata.md)